 It’s also notable he still practises classical guitar routines on the bass every day.

-Dancing Queen (1976) Abba were influenced by the relaxed proto-disco sound the huge global hit ‘Rock Your Baby’ by George McCrae in 1974.
+Dancing Queen (1976) Abba were influenced by the relaxed proto-disco sound of the huge global hit ‘Rock Your Baby’ by George McCrae in 1974.
 They wanted to recreate that cool relaxed but soulful groove and Dancing Queen clearly is in that mould.
 Gunnarsson’s part is genius.
 The rhythmic and melodic line using root, fifth, sixth and octave anchors the tune and is cleverly rhythmically displaced at times.
 He makes effective use of pedal tones and particularly scalar and chromatic passing tones.
 The slides and ghost notes enhance the momentum of the track.

 Knowing Me Knowing You (1976) is a masterpiece of a bassline.
-The verse bassline is distinctly left field sounding, melodic and countermelodic and I don’t know if it’s just me but I hear echoes of this in the way Mick Karn plays in early Japan.
+The verse bassline is distinctly unconventional sounding, melodic and countermelodic and I don’t know if it’s just me but I hear echoes of this in the way Mick Karn plays in early Japan.
 Gunnarsson pays careful attention to note length here varying enormously over a four minute track but fitting the music like a glove.

 Money, Money, Money (1976) features a more pulsing bass.
 Gunnarsson’s line alternately follows the melody (chorus), pulses and hits expressive fills (verse) or doubles the dramatic guitar lines on the instrumental links.
 The expressive slides under ‘All the things I could do’ are a joy as is the way he clearly enjoys doubling the tunes percussion parts near the sogs dramatic close.

 One Of Us (1981) has so many Gunnarsson trademarks.
 Superbly laid back with effective use of octaves, Gunnarsson’s line is at times melodically reggae-like.
-He adds expressive slurs and slides and carefully varies note length in sections from the almost persussive to the sustained within a few bars to fit the music.
+He adds expressive slurs and slides and carefully varies note length in sections from the almost percussive to the sustained within a few bars to fit the music.
 This line grooves like crazy and has an almost Pastorius like feel at times as the track builds.
-The basssound is very fat.
+The bass sound is very fat.
 I’d recommend the bass playalong of this track featured at http://www.youtube.com/watch?v=CLC-5L-pCFc which also has the advantage of high quality sound.

 Summer Night City (1978) (written for Stockholm) has a great driving bass line.
 I’m not certain it’s Gunnarsson playing but it’s probably him and the line is tight and grooving.
 This one sounds like it was played as written with few fills but that fits the fast driving tune.
 It’s a recording that Björn and Benny both publicly regretted releasing but it’s a song I’ve always enjoyed.
 It certainly doesn’t have the normal expansive Abba recorded sound but it drives along.

-Of course Gunnarsson played on many more tracks, almost all of the Abba songs – these are just examples.
+Of course, Gunnarsson played on many more tracks, almost all of the Abba songs – these are just examples.

 (Photo via http://www.littlemike.se/)

 Mike made valuable musical contributions to Abba throughout their career and also appeared as Napoleon on the cover of Waterloo.
 Mike was born on the last day of 1946 in Sheffield and has spent almost all his musical career in Sweden.
-He has an offical website at .
 Watson’s bass style was different to Gunnarsson’s but at times it can be difficult to distinguish who played what.
 Watson had at times a driving (almost proto-punk rock ‘n’ roll) type bassline.
 It’s not that far fetched that Abba could influence punk – after all Glenn Matlock admitted that Pretty Vacant was musically influenced by S.O.S.
 Watson’s playing is very versatile however and he could play driving root notes but also gorgeous melodic slides and slurs when needed.
 He also used octaves effectively.
 Mike has confirmed to me that he played his 1966 Fender Jazz (bought secondhand in 1970) fitted with Schecter pickups (later replaced with Fender noiseless more recently).

 Mamma Mia (1974) has the driving root eighth notes (you can hear echoes of the chorus part (and Eddie Cochrane) in later rock and punk basslines but Mike’s line also features octaves and staccato parts.
 You can hear it all clearly on Fredrik Bowman (‘bassowman’)’s playalong at http://www.youtube.com/watch?v=VDtF4tv1IG4.